16 Pages

 Slide 4: Online learning

-- Online lessons are the procedure to learn from a teacher through the internet and mainly it is the delivery of knowledge and academic content.
+- Online lessons are the procedure to learn from a teacher through the internet, and mainly, it is the delivery of knowledge and academic content.

 - Online learning is also a way of gathering knowledge that is not limited to one specific area.

 All online learning is included in the flexible delivery of education known as online education.
 Online learning benefits students who must complete assignments at their own pace and on their schedule.
-It also provides professors with access to students who would not be able to enroll in a traditional classroom setting (Leo et al., 2021).
+It also provides professors with access to students who would not be able to enrol in a traditional classroom setting (Leo et al., 2021).
 This is an adaptable teaching strategy that incorporates all online learning.
 Online learning benefits students who must complete assignments at their own pace and on their schedule.
-It also provides professors with access to students who would not be able to enroll in a traditional classroom setting.
+It also provides professors with access to students who would not be able to enrol in a traditional classroom setting.
 Students may gain time management skills, have flexibility, and be in a concentrated setting while they study online.
 This smudges a convincing image of how it can outperform conventional classroom instruction.

 Slide 5: The positives of online learning